SRBayliss/stroud-adhd-collective/index.md

 ---
 ---
-This is some example content.
-I understand the relationship now.
+This is the home page content.
+This is the first thing to change.